Opening a bank account

-Most high street banks and the Post Office now offer a basic bank account that don’t charge a fee.
+Most high street banks now offer a basic bank account that don’t charge a fee.

 Opening a current account with your bank will help you to manage your money day to day, and help you keep track of your spending.